Tyndall has adopted a ‘twin track’ approach to energy harvesting & storage

 Tyndall has developed a TEG energy harvesting solution that can operate a Tyndall WSN BEM mote continuously based on a 60deg C temperature gradient (10 minute duty cycle).

 Research activities in Tyndall extend to electromagnetic device development in this area.
-In collaboration with the University of Southampton in FP6 project VIBES Tyndall has developed the world's highest density electromagnetic vibration powered energy harvesting solution that can operate a simple WSN mote continuously (~50uW) based on an ambient heat pump vibration.
+In collaboration with the University of Southampton in EU project VIBES Tyndall has developed the world's highest normalized power density electromagnetic vibration powered energy harvesting solution that can operate a simple WSN mote continuously (~50uW) based on an ambient heat pump vibration.
 Recently under Dr Roy's leadership, Tyndall is looking in to find the solution of a partinent problem in this area i.e. how to increase the bandwidth of operation with increased power density of a miniaturized vibrational energy harvester by incorporating nonlinear dynamics in to some novel designs.
 Batch fabrication processes of some of the novel designs are undertaken on Si going from MEMS to NEMS.